 As a rule of thumb, the costs of buying a house in the Netherlands will be roughly 4% to 6% of the buying price.
 You can read more about these costs here.

-Actually, in my experience, most of the costs involved were paid at the notary office, so, all in all, it was at least a clean and very ‘overseeable’ deal.
+In my experience, most of the costs involved were paid at the notary office, so, all in all, it was a pretty clean and ‘overseeable’ deal.
 Another plus for the Netherlands is that the costs of obtaining a mortgage are also tax-deductible.
-Think of the advisory- and mediation costs, the valuation report, mortgage deed at the notary and the costs for the NHG.
-In my personal situation, we paid like 6K and had 3K returned to us after a few months through a voorlopige teruggaaf — first time I’ve ever been happy with the tax man!
+Think of the advisory- and mediation costs, the valuation report, mortgage deed at the notary, and the possible costs for the NHG (covering that at #6).
+In my personal situation, we paid like 6K and had 3K returned to us after a few months through a voorlopige teruggaaf — first time I was ever happy with the taxman!

 The Dutch mortgage rates (and mortgage rate tax deduction) are one of the primary reasons why everybody has been nagging you that it’s smart to buy a house in the Netherlands right now.

 We’ve asked Melissa to pitch in on mortgage rates: “For years now the mortgage rate has been at an all-time low number.
 Years ago the rate started its descend, caused by all kinds of monetary reasons such as the ECB keeping the international rates down throughout Europe.
 Because rates are low all across the board, your savings aren’t making any money and it’s even more interesting to buy a house in the Netherlands.